nicolasjlln/ChallengeBackend/README.md

-# ChallengeBackend2
+# ChallengeBackend

-Your goal is to create an app using the spotify web api.
-You can make for example a flask or django project, it has to be able to authenticate to Spotify to fetch the new releases.
+Your goal is to create an app using the [spotify web api](https://developer.spotify.com/documentation/web-api/).
+You can make for example a [Flask](https://flask.palletsprojects.com/en/1.1.x/) or django project, it has to be able to authenticate to Spotify to fetch the new releases.
 Your job is to add two new features:
 - A way to fetch data from spotify’s new releases API (/v1/browse/new-releases) and persist in a Postgresql DB (mandatory)
 - A route : `/api/artists/` returning a JSON containing informations about artists that have released new tracks recently, from your local copy of today’s spotify’s new releases.